 Out of hours cover

-Donaldson’s Vets runs 365 day, 24hour emergency service.
+Donaldson’s Vets runs 365-day, 24-hour emergency service.
 Initial contact should be made via the usual telephone number.
-There is a minimum applicable fee of £133 including VAT.

 Complaints and Standards

 Donaldson’s Vets aims to provide the best quality service we can for you and your pet.
 We hope you never feel the need to complain to us, but if you would like to make a complaint then please do so in writing and addressed to the Director at your branch, or the Customer Care Manager.
 Please note that all complaints must be received within 30 days of the appointment date.
 Complaints can be emailed to: firstname.lastname@example.org We aim to respond to all complaints within 10-14 working days.